cosbi-research/beesl/README.md

-## Data and configuration files
+# Configuration and formats

-### Token-level data format
+## Token-level data format

-Biomedical events are defined using the standard BioNLP standoff format [described here](http://2011.bionlp-st.org/home/file-formats).
-To encode biomedical events from the BioNLP standoff format into sequences of labels for BeeSL just run the following:
+Biomedical events are defined using the standard [BioNLP standoff format](http://2011.bionlp-st.org/home/file-formats).
+To encode biomedical events from the BioNLP standoff format into sequences of labels for BeeSL, run the following:
 ```
 python bioscripts/preprocess.py --corpus $CORPUS_FOLDER --masking $MASKING
 ```